simalexan/battlecamp/scenarios/public-sector/reduce-homelessness.md

 ### Low Internal Government Rating

-If your internal government rating falls below a certain threshold, the Government shall replace you and your team, disqualifing you.
+If your internal government rating falls below a certain threshold, as someone might be undermining you (they want your budget), the Government shall replace you and your team, disqualifing you.

 ## Metrics

 There will be several key metrics, based on which your team's success will be measured:

 - the number and percentage of homeless people in your country, as the primary metric (min)
-- spent funds, more precisely the least spent funds, as the secondary one (min)
+- spent funds, in taxpayer units.
+Example: 100 taxpayers per a homeless person (min)
-- your team's public ratings (max)
+- your team's public ratings [0-100] (max)
-- your team's internal government ratings (max)
+- your team's internal government ratings [0-100] (max)

 ## Team (Governemnt Agency) Structure

 Each government agency has three main resources.

-1. Time (represented in points, each team has 10 time points per round.)
+1. Time (represented in points, each team has 10 time points per round)
-2. Capital (represented in cash, e.g. dollars)
+2. Capital (represented in taxpayer money, as a currency)
 3. Homelessness (represented in percentages)

 All three government agencies operate in different and separate countries.

+Taxpayer money - units, $1000 per taxpayer a good measure for spending capital

 ## Random Events

-TBD
+- Natural disaster (increasing the number of homeless people)
+- Housing and social service budget cuts (minor budget cut for a short period of time)
+- Market failure causing an economic crisis (a massive budget cut and an increase of homeless people)
+- State increase of rent, increasing your budget, but also the number of homeless people
+- Political play aimed at your department, "wasting budget". (slight loss of the public and minor internal government rating)

 ## Rights